 Assessment w/Older Adults & Persons w/Disabilities

-Here is assessment for the twenty-first century.
-With this course you’ll learn how to determine the long-term living needs of older people and other adults of any age who have functional disabilities and want to live in the community, either at home or in some other residential setting.
+With this course you will learn how to determine the long-term living needs of older people and other adults of any age who have functional disabilities and want to live in the community, either at home or in some other residential setting.
 More and more states are now developing community-based support programs aimed at this diverse population.
-See the process that unfolds as a skilled practitioner works in partnership with an individual to uncover what is required to meet his or her goals for independent living.
+The course looks at assessment as a process where practitioners work in partnership with consumers to understand what is required to meet his or her goals for independent living.
 It includes information on the physical, mental, emotional, familial, and social conditions that might be acting as barriers to realizing those hopes and goals and how to work to address those barriers to create a person centered plan.